 Here are the 2010 Sluggers (players in red were retained from 2009).
 Since I retained 14 players, I started the draft in round 15:

 2B: Aaron Hill (TOR)

 OF: Carlos Beltran (NYM)

 OF: Adam Jones (BAL)

 SP: Ricky Nolasco (FLA)

-The Beckham pick indicates the premium my league puts on talented young prospects, especially at skill positions (SS in this case).
-In other words, I was drafting for the future -- or perhaps for a mid-year trade in case I have an injury.
+The Norris pick indicates the premium my league puts on talented young prospects, especially at skill positions (C in this case).
+In other words, I was drafting for the even longer-term future -- or perhaps for a mid-year trade in case I have an injury.
 Last year, I picked Beckham in the spring and he's now my starting third baseman even though he barely had any time in the minors.
 Since he's being shifted to second base, however, I picked former hot prospect Gordon as a potential long-term solution for third base.

 You may wonder why I have 6 starting pitchings retained in a league that uses only 5 per week.
 Last season, I made a disastrous pre-season trade, dealing talented SP Josh Johnson (FLA) for RP Chris Perez.
 When I made the deal, most analysts thought Perez was going to be the closer in St. Louis.
 Instead, he pitched in AAA Memphis before being traded to Cleveland.
-Despite that deal, I had a good second half draft in 2009 and thus still had lot of depth at starting pitcher and couldn't get any value in trade talks for Wade Davis or Rich Harden.
+Despite that deal, I had a good second half draft in 2009 and thus still had lot of depth at starting pitcher; yet, I couldn't get any value in trade talks for Wade Davis or Rich Harden.

 Visit this blog's homepage.